stho32/Treehouse-04-TicTacToe/README.md

 You might also be interested in my [notes](Documentation/Notes.md) where I share my thoughts about why I chose one way of solution over another.

 Click [here](https://stho32.github.io/Treehouse-04-TicTacToe/Source/index.html) to review the resulting page.
+Click [here](https://stho32.github.io/Treehouse-04-TicTacToe/Source-AI/tests.html) to run the ai unit tests.

 In a nutshell, this project is about creating a tic-tac-toe game.
 A game that shall be playable against another person on the computer or a computer agent.
 Treehouse provided a few links and some nice styling and a few awesome UI mockups.

 I try to become better at measuring and guessing time.
-For an insight into what I did and how long it took you may have fun looking at my [pomodoro-log](Documentation/Pomodoro-Log.md).
+For an insight into what I did and how long it took you may have fun looking at my [pomodoro-log](Documentation/Pomodoro-Log.md

+**Finishing the code according to the requirements took me about 11 hours in total, which I found and spent over a much longer calender time.
+The AI is not perfect yet, but I like that I may win the game :).**

 ## About the SceneManager